 WATER SYSTEM INFORMATION: This report shows our water quality and what it means.
 If you have any questions about this report or concerning your water utility, please contact us at (717) 626-2172.
 We want you to be informed about your water utility.
 If you want to learn more, please attend any of our regularly scheduled Borough Council meetings on the last Tuesday of each month.
-During 2021, Borough Council meetings were held with a "Zoom" option, due to COVID-19 protocols.
+Borough Council meetings are held with a "Zoom" option.
 The meetings are held at 7:00 p.m. at the Lititz Borough Office, 7 South Broad Street, Lititz PA 17543.

 SOURCES OF WATER: The water sources for Lititz Borough's treatment plant are seven groundwater wells located within the Borough and Warwick Township that have been determined to be under the direct influence of surface water.
-Lititz Borough and the Warwick Township Municipal Authority (WTMA) continues their efforts to protect your drinking water through its Wellhead Protection Program.
+Lititz Borough and the Warwick Township Municipal Authority (WTMA) continue their efforts to protect your drinking water through its Wellhead Protection Program.
 The program was approved by the PADEP in 2002.

 A Source Water Assessment of the Lititz Borough wells was completed in July 2004 by the PA Department of Environmental Protection (PADEP).
-The Assessment has found that the wells are potentially most susceptible to industrial, residential and agricultural activities, accidental spills along roads and railways, auto repair shop activities, dairy/egg laying operations and sinkholes.
+The Assessment has found that the wells are potentially most susceptible to industrial, residential, and agricultural activities, accidental spills along roads and railways, auto repair shop activities, dairy/egg laying operations and sinkholes.
 Overall, the Lititz Run Watershed has a medium to high risk of significant contamination.
-A copy of the Executive Summary of the assessment report is available by writing to Sue Barry, Lititz Borough Manager, 7 South Broad Street, Lititz, PA 17543.
+A copy of the Executive Summary of the assessment report is available by writing to Rob McFadden, Lititz Borough Managing Director of Administration and Operations, 7 South Broad Street, Lititz, PA 17543.